2014 Public Relations Leadership Forum – New York

 Keith Burton is well known as one of the world’s leading experts on employee communications.
 Now affiliated with the Brunswick Group and in the process of establishing his own firm, Burton previously spent 14 years at Insidedge, a fast-growing, global employee communications group.
 He has counseled Fortune 500 corporations on employee communications and many other areas.
 Well known throughout the nation as an expert on employee communications, Keith is a past recipient of Inside PR magazine’s All-Star award in the employee communications category.
 Formerly an award-winning business journalist and a correspondent for Time magazine, Keith also has worked with Ketchum, Hill & Knowlton and Boxenbaum Grates/GCI.
 He serves on the IPR Board of Trustees.

-Kathy Cripps is President of the Council of Public Relations Firms, the first trade association to represent the interests of the US public relations industry.
+Kathy Cripps is President of the PR Council, the first trade association to represent the interests of the US public relations industry.
 Prior to accepting the Council’s staff leadership position in 2002, Kathy worked on both the agency and client sides of the business.
 She served as President/COO of SCIENS for ten years and was a Vice President at Burson-Marsteller.
 Her client side experience includes positions with The Nestle Company and Faberware.
 Kathy earned a BA degree in Food/Nutrition from Queens College and has an MBA in Marketing from Fordham University.
 She is on the board of The Lagrant Foundation and is a member of the PR Seminar.

 Nelson Fernandez is executive director and managing director of APCO Worldwide’s New York office where he provides counsel to global clients in the pharmaceutical, consumer goods and energy industries.
 His areas of expertise include crisis and issue management, strategic planning, CSR planning and communication, message development, coordination of international communication programs and corporate giving program development.
 As a member of the New York office’s leadership team, Mr. Fernandez is also responsible for developing new business opportunities and new products and services.
 He previously spent 12 years working for the North American and Latin American regions of Burson-Marsteller.
 He’s a graduate of Princeton University.